dot-sky/etch-a-sketch/README.md

 # etch-a-sketch
-Creates an empty grid of N squares that change color when the mouse hovers over them.
+Creates an empty grid of N squares that can be used as a sketch board.

-To change the number of squares click the change size button and write a valid number(0<N<=100)
+To change the resolution of the grid click the 'Grid Size' button and write a valid number (0<N<=100).